-From headdresses and helmets to turbans and crowns, “The Global Language of Headwear: Cultural Identity, Rites of Passage & Spirituality” explores the vital role of ceremonial headwear through diverse cultural customs, beliefs, and rituals.
+From headdresses and helmets to turbans and crowns, “The Global Language of Headwear: Cultural Identity, Rites of Passage & Spirituality” explored the vital role of ceremonial headwear through diverse cultural customs, beliefs, and rituals.
 Featuring headwear from forty-three countries spanning Asia, Africa, Europe, the Middle East, and North and South America, with most from the mid to late twentieth century, many types are still worn today for revelry, ritual, and rhythms of everyday life.
 Headwear’s usage and purposes share themes: cultural identity; power, prestige, and status; ceremonies and celebrations; spiritual beliefs; and protection.
 White wedding veils of the West symbolize purity, for example, and Vietnamese brides’ open-crowned red turbans symbolize good fortune.
 “The Global Language of Headwear” exhibition was jointly organized and toured by Stacey W. Miller and International Arts & Artists, Washington, D.C.

 ☛ Thursday, December 1, 5:30-6:30 p.m.

-Join well-traveled hat enthusiast and curator Stacey W. Miller for an introduction to the hats and headdresses featured in “The Global Language of Headwear.”
+Sartorial Sampler Visitors joined well-traveled hat enthusiast and curator Stacey W. Miller for an introduction to the hats and headdresses featured in “The Global Language of Headwear.”

 ☛ Saturday, December 3, 1-2 p.m.

-Stacey W. Miller and cultural representatives Adeola Agoke, UW-Madison, Director, African Languages Program; Alton “Sonny” Smart, UW-Stevens Point, Professor, Sociology/Social Work; and Nasiah Herr, Hmong American Center, Director of Client Services, engage in a lively discussion about diverse traditional dress and headwear.
+Stacey W. Miller and cultural representatives Adeola Agoke, UW-Madison, Director, African Languages Program; Alton “Sonny” Smart, UW-Stevens Point, Professor, Sociology/Social Work; and Nasiah Herr, Hmong American Center, Director of Client Services, engaged in a lively discussion about diverse traditional dress and headwear.

 ☛ Saturday, December 3, 2:30-3:30 p.m.

-Travel the world through objects on view and stories from “The Global Language of Headwear” with curator Stacey W. Miller.
+Guests traveled the world through objects on view and stories from “The Global Language of Headwear” with curator Stacey W. Miller.

-The “Stormy Kromer: Evolution of a Classic” exhibition features a tip-top tale and puts a local spin on global headwear.
+The “Stormy Kromer: Evolution of a Classic” exhibition featured a tip-top tale and put a local spin on global headwear.
 From invention and evolution over a century, the stylish and durably designed Stormy Kromer hat is interwoven into Wisconsin culture.
 The lore is part of the lure.
 A pull-down ear band stitched to a baseball cap kept a train worker’s head warm and dry amid winter winds.
 Ida Kromer’s innovative alteration solved the hat-flying-off problem for her husband, “Stormy” – once a semi-pro baseball player and railroad engineer – while he worked on his locomotive.
 And so, the Stormy Kromer was born.
 The caps originally were designed and fabricated in 1903 in northeastern Wisconsin and then in Milwaukee from 1919 until Jacquart Fabric Products purchased Stormy Kromer in 2001.
 Kromer hats continue to be made by the Jacquart company in the Great Lakes Region – in Ironwood, Michigan, near the Wisconsin border in Michigan’s upper peninsula.
 It’s now an iconic, internationally known brand.

 Stormy Kromer describes its brand voice as: “Strong, knowledgeable, with an air of wit and wisdom, that is comfortable in its element (actually all of them).”